cfpdx-401d5/hello-http/LAB2.md

 ## Directions

 Change the "interesting fact" route to use an random entry from an in-memory array (that has at least one seeded fact).
+See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random for how to generate a random number.

 Add a post method for the `/fact` route that adds the posted body (if it exists) to the in-memory fact array.
 The post should return the new length of facts.